-- YOUR INVESTMENT IN THE NOTES MAY RESULT IN A LOSS The notes do not guarantee any return of principal at maturity in excess of \$100 per \$1,000 principal amount note, subject to the credit risk of JPMorgan Chase & Co.
-The return on the notes at maturity is linked to the performance of the Index and will depend on whether, and the extent to which, the Index Return is positive or negative.
-If the Ending Index Level is less than the Strike Value by more than 10%, you will lose 1% of your principal amount at maturity for every 1% that the Ending Index Level is less than the Strike Value by more than 10%.
-Accordingly, you could lose up to \$900 for each \$1,000 principal amount note that you invest in. - YOUR MAXIMUM GAIN ON THE NOTES IS LIMITED TO THE MAXIMUM TOTAL RETURN If the Ending Index Level is greater than the Strike Value, for each \$1,000 principal amount note, you will receive at maturity \$1,000 plus an additional amount that will not exceed a predetermined percentage of the principal amount, regardless of the appreciation in the Index, which may be significant.
-We refer to this percentage as the Maximum Total Return, which will be set on the pricing date and will not be less than 10.25% or greater than 14.25%. - CREDIT RISK OF JPMORGAN CHASE & CO.
+- MARKET RISK The return on the notes at maturity is linked to the performance of the Index, and will depend on whether, and the extent to which, the Index Return is positive.
+YOU WILL RECEIVE NO MORE THAN THE PRINCIPAL AMOUNT OF YOUR NOTES AT MATURITY IF THE INDEX RETURN IS ZERO OR NEGATIVE. - THE NOTES MIGHT NOT PAY MORE THAN THE PRINCIPAL AMOUNT AT MATURITY You may receive a lower payment at maturity than you would have received if you had invested directly in the Index or the commodity futures contracts included in the Index.
+If the Ending Index Level does not exceed the Strike Value, the Additional Amount will be zero.
+This will be true even if the level of the Index was higher than the Strike Value at some time during the term of the notes but falls below the Strike Value on the Observation Date. - CREDIT RISK OF JPMORGAN CHASE & CO.
 The notes are subject to the credit risk of JPMorgan Chase & Co. and our credit ratings and credit spreads may adversely affect the market value of the notes.
 Investors are dependent on JPMorgan Chase & Co.'s ability to pay all amounts due on the notes at maturity, and therefore investors are subject to our credit risk and to changes in the market's view of our creditworthiness.
-Any decline in our credit ratings or increase in the credit spreads charged by the market for taking our credit risk is likely to affect adversely the value of the notes.

-- POTENTIAL CONFLICTS We and our affiliates play a variety of roles in connection with the issuance of the notes, including acting as calculation agent and hedging our obligations under the notes.
+Any decline in our credit ratings or increase in the credit spreads charged by the market for taking our credit risk is likely to affect adversely the value of the notes. - POTENTIAL CONFLICTS We and our affiliates play a variety of roles in connection with the issuance of the notes, including acting as calculation agent and hedging our obligations under the notes.
 In performing these duties, the economic interests of the calculation agent and other affiliates of ours are potentially adverse to your interests as an investor in the notes.
-It is possible that such hedging activities or other trading activities of ours or the other affiliates' could result in substantial returns for us or our affiliates while the value of the notes declines.
+It is possible that such hedging activities or other trading activities of ours or our affiliates' could result in substantial returns for us or our affiliates while the value of the notes declines.
 Although the calculation agent will make all determinations and will take all actions in relation to the establishment of the Strike Value in good faith, it should be noted that such discretion could have an impact (positive or negative) on the value of your notes.
-The calculation agent is under no obligation to consider your interests as a holder of the notes in taking any actions, including the determination of the Strike Value, that might affect the value of your notes. - CERTAIN BUILT-IN COSTS ARE LIKELY TO AFFECT ADVERSELY THE VALUE OF THE NOTES PRIOR TO MATURITY While the payment at maturity described in this term sheet is based on the full principal amount of your notes, the original issue price of the notes includes the agent's commission and the estimated cost of hedging our obligations under the notes.
-As a result, and as a general matter the price, if any, at which JPMS will be willing to purchase notes from you in secondary market transactions, if at all, will likely be lower than the original issue price, and any sale prior to the maturity date could result in a substantial loss to you.
+The calculation agent is under no obligation to consider your interests as a holder of the notes in taking any actions, including the determination of the Strike Value, that might affect the value of your notes.

+JPMorgan Structured Investments - Notes Linked to the Dow Jones-UBS Commodity IndexSM - CERTAIN BUILT-IN COSTS ARE LIKELY TO AFFECT ADVERSELY THE VALUE OF THE NOTES PRIOR TO MATURITY - While the payment at maturity described in this term sheet is based on the full principal amount of your notes, the original issue price of the notes includes the agent's commission and the estimated cost of hedging our obligations under the notes.
+As a result, and as a general matter, the price, if any, at which JPMS will be willing to purchase notes from you in secondary market transactions, if at all, will likely be lower than the original issue price, and any sale prior to the maturity date could result in a substantial loss to you.